gpspelle/Data_augmentation/IMGAUG/README.md

 $ python3 change_resolution.py -op <operation> -path <image_path>

 Important!
-Avaible operations are listed in with $ python3 data_augmentation.py -help Importan2!
-There are two avaible functions, to augmentate images or videos, choose wisely changing the function call in the last lines of codes: apply_video_transform or apply_image_transform
+Avaible data augmentation operations are listed in with $ python3 data_augmentation.py -help Importan2!
+There are three avaible functions, to augmentate images or videos, choose wisely changing the function call in the last lines of codes: apply_video_transform, apply_image_transform, apply_multiple_image_transform.

+The name of these functions should intuit what they actually do.

 ## Todo